-The Royal Commission will primarily look at the quality of care provided in residential and home aged care to senior Australians.
+The royal commission was announced last year by Prime Minister Scott Morrison to look at the quality of care provided in residential and home aged care to senior Australians.
 It will also include young Australians with disabilities living in residential aged care settings.

-If you cannot resolve your complaint with the provider or with the assistance of an advocate you can contact the Aged Care Complaints Commissioner on 1800 550 552 – for more information see www.agedcarecomplaints.gov.au
+To make a complaint about a provider contact the Aged Care Complaints Commissioner on 1800 550 552 – or go to www.agedcarecomplaints.gov.au

-Seniors Rights Victoria does not deal with alleged abuse by aged care services.
+Please note COTA Victoria’s program Seniors Rights Victoria does not deal with alleged abuse by aged care services.
 Seniors Rights Victoria helps older people who are experiencing elder abuse.
 Elder abuse is any act of harm to an older person by someone they know and trust such as a family member or friend.
-The Helpline is 1300 368 821.
+Seniors Rights Victoria’s Helpline is 1300 368 821.